Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/lowThrustTrajectory.rst

 where the input parameters are the following ones:

 		- :literal:`stateAtDeparture`
-			State of the spacecraft at departure (one of the boundary conditions to be fulfilled).
+			State of the spacecraft at departure.

 		- :literal:`stateAtArrival`
-			State of the spacecraft at arrival (one of the boundary conditions to be fulfilled).
+			State of the spacecraft at arrival.

 		- :literal:`timeOfFlight`
-			Time of flight specified for the targeted low-thrust trajectory (one of the boundary conditions to be fulfilled).
+			Time of flight specified for the targeted low-thrust trajectory.

 		- :literal:`bodyMap`
-			Map of pointers to body objects involved in the low-thrust trajectory.
+			Map of pointers to :literal:`Body` objects involved in the low-thrust trajectory.

 		- :literal:`bodyToPropagate`
 			Name of the spacecraft to be propagated.